Dolores Atiyeh: Biography

-Governor Victor Atiyeh credited his success as a state a legislator and governor to Dolores Atiyeh.
+Governor Victor Atiyeh credited his success as a state legislator and governor to Dolores Atiyeh.
 Atiyeh reportedly didn't always relish her role as a politician's wife, but she developed her own campaign style and often worked the room during a rally or fundraiser, a task that her husband did not always like to do.
-During the governor's 1982 re-election campaign, the first lady would put a sticker on the lapel or jacket of everyone the room whom she spoke with.
+During the governor's 1982 re-election campaign, the first lady would put a sticker on the lapel or jacket of everyone in the room whom she spoke with.
 She could then easily identify anyone in the room whom she might have missed by checking for the stickers.
 She chaired the Governor's Conference on Historic Preservation in 1981 and served as honorary chairperson of the Oregon Citizens for Immunization Inc.

 Closer to home, the Governor and First Lady lived in a rented home in Salem, Oregon, during their two terms.
 (Mahonia Hall, the official governor's residence, wasn't acquired until 1988, after they left office.)
 Atiyeh painted the home before moving into it.
 As the state's first lady, Dolores Atiyeh was expected to supply all of the serving ware, china, and utensils needed to host official state guests and functions, as these items were not provided by an official residence like other states.
 She later noted in a 1987 interview with The Oregonian, "It was my silver, my crystal, my dishes and my furniture."
 There was also no paid, official speechwriter or housekeepers at their home, so Atiyeh performed those tasks as well, in addition to her other duties as first lady, "There was almost no help with the housework.
 I kept books, answered letters, made speeches...I liked it, but it was physically difficult to keep up the pace without help."